rotary-genomics/rotary/README.md

 - Snakemake checkpointing allows you to restart a failed run from where you left off

 **Best practices for genome circularization**
-- Circularization is handled fairly carefully.
-Unlike the defaults in most pipelines, _rotary_ fixes the [short gap region](https://github.com/fenderglass/Flye/issues/315#issuecomment-720679812) that can occur at the ends of circular contigs produced by Flye.
+- Circularization is handled fairly carefully: unlike the defaults in most pipelines, _rotary_ fixes the [short gap region](https://github.com/fenderglass/Flye/issues/315#issuecomment-720679812) that can occur at the ends of circular contigs produced by Flye
-- The workflow also polishes circular contigs in two different rotation states to try to correct errors near contig ends.
+- The workflow polishes circular contigs in two different rotation states to try to correct errors near contig ends
+- After assembly, contigs are rotated to begin at relevant start genes (currently _dnaA_ by default) - rotary searches for the start genes using profile Hidden Markov Models and so can detect these genes robustly, including in genomes of poorly characterized/novel microorganisms

 **Robustness**
-- Annotation pipeline includes gene annotation, GTDB taxonomy prediction, and completeness and contamination estimation.
+- Annotation pipeline includes gene annotation, GTDB taxonomy prediction, and completeness and contamination estimation

 ## Requirements